 Search engines are a critical marketing component for ecommerce websites and a large percentage of your store’s daily visitors undoubtedly arrive via organic (aka natural or unpaid) search results.
 Each day potential customers search for products using Google, and if you have the right search engine optimization elements in place, those customers are likely to be matched up with your products.
 Unfortunately, in order to appear predominantly in relevant Google search results, you need more than a nicely designed site and descriptive product names with relevant keywords.
 When crafting their search results, Google also wants to know which sites are the most authoritative in their industry, and they often review backlinks to estimate a website’s authority.
 In fact, it would be safe to say that the real search engine juice behind all websites (including ecommerce stores) is backlinks.

-Backlink: [bak-linc] Noun.
+Noun.
 A link received by a webpage from another domain or webpage.
 Also known as link, incoming link, and inbound link.

 Despite the number of Google algorithm updates in the past few years, your site’s backlink profile is still a crucial element of your SEO.
-According to a 2014 study performed by Search Metrics, it’s still the number one off-site factor in determining where your site lands in search results.
+According to a 2017 study performed by Search Engine Land, it’s still the number one off-site factor in determining where your site lands in search results.
 Without links pointing back to your site, your chances of landing at the top of search results on the first page are low.
 And you want to appear at the top since the first organic result receives a 33% click through rate.

 Today, however, the search engines are looking for quality over quantity, and that means a better link building strategy.
 Fortunately for you, there are several marketing techniques you can implement in 2015 to help you earn these valuable links to your site.
 Some take a little leg work, but in the end, are completely worth the effort.

-- Create a killer blog
+Create a blog worth linking to

 Blogging about industry topics and news regularly is an easy way to begin earning links back to your site.
 If you take the time to create unique and informative blog articles, people around the internet will notice and reward you for your effort by citing you as a resource for their articles.